edkhng/Unblock-me-solver/README.md

 # Unblock-me-solver
 Brute Force Unblock me solver

 Will get to this after alien invasion.
-Though of trying to create a sudoku solver but this idea came up since I used to play Unblock me a lot.
+Though of trying to create a sudoku solver but this idea came up instead.